This Is What Whales Are Betting On Amazon.com - Benzinga

 - Jefferies has decided to maintain their Buy rating on Amazon.com, which currently sits at a price target of $3250.

-- JMP Securities has decided to maintain their Market Outperform rating on Amazon.com, which currently sits at a price target of $3450.
+- Evercore ISI Group has decided to maintain their Outperform rating on Amazon.com, which currently sits at a price target of $180.

 Options are a riskier asset compared to just trading the stock, but they have higher profit potential.
 Serious options traders manage this risk by educating themselves daily, scaling in and out of trades, following more than one indicator, and following the markets closely.